Plain English Breakdown

 - Career Pathway Program

-- A program that helps students learn skills needed for specific jobs or careers.
+- A program that helps students learn skills and get training for specific jobs or careers.

 Limits and Unknowns